 Heat Limitations in Underground Production Scheduling

 A problem in the mining industry is production scheduling, or determining when, if ever, notional three-dimensional blocks of ore should be mined.
-Often lacking in underground production scheduling models are heat limitations, driven largely by the equipment used for underground activities such as development, extraction, and back-filling.
-To correct this, we attribute a specific heat load to each mining activity owing to equipment use, auto compression, broken rock and strata rock.
+Often lacking in underground production scheduling models is the consideration of heat, accumulated largely by the equipment used for the execution of underground activities such as development, extraction, and back-filling.
+To correct this, we attribute a specific heat load to each mining activity based on equipment use, autocompression, broken rock and strata rock.
 We simulate engines used in diesel equipment under the same conditions as those in the mine airway to accurately characterize heat and emissions.
-We incorporate heat into a knapsack constraint in an integer programming model that produces more realistic schedules; adhering to them could increase revenue by lowering refrigeration costs for the mine and also ensure the health and safety of workers.
+We incorporate heat considerations as a knapsack constraint in an integer programming model to generate more realistic schedules; adhering to them could increase revenue by lowering refrigeration costs for the mine and also ensure the health and safety of workers.
 Future research will allow for the exploration of alternative